Retatrutide Clinical Trial Results | PSPeptides

 Overview: Why Retatrutide Results Matter

-Retatrutide (LY3437943) has produced the most significant weight reduction results of any metabolic peptide tested in clinical trials to date.
+Retatrutide results from clinical trials represent the most significant weight reduction data of any metabolic peptide tested to date.
 Developed by Eli Lilly as a triple-receptor agonist targeting GLP-1, GIP, and glucagon receptors simultaneously, retatrutide achieved a mean body weight reduction of -24.2% at its highest dose over 48 weeks — surpassing both semaglutide and tirzepatide in their respective pivotal trials.

 These results are drawn from peer-reviewed publications in the New England Journal of Medicine and The Lancet.
 This article summarizes the key clinical trial findings, metabolic outcomes, body composition data, and safety profile that define retatrutide’s position in the research landscape.
 For a detailed breakdown of retatrutide’s mechanism and receptor pharmacology, see our Retatrutide Triple-Agonist Research Guide.